M.A. in Gerontology

 Certificate in Gerontology

-The graduate Certificate in Gerontology program provides an opportunity for those who have completed a bachelor’s degree in another profession or discipline to acquire a greater understanding of gerontology theory, research, and practice.
+The graduate Certificate in Gerontology program provides an opportunity for those who have completed a bachelor’s degree to acquire a greater understanding of gerontology theory, research, and practice.

 This certificate is designed to provide students from many backgrounds with the knowledge and training they will need to better serve older adults and/or pursue a career in gerontology.
 Students will explore current research and local, online, and statewide resources on aging and gerontology, and will become familiar with agencies, organizations, and programs (public and private) that offer services and fund projects that impact the aging population.
 The courses address key content and practice areas in the field of gerontology: social and cultural aspects of aging, adult development, construction of social policy, health, and the changing makeup of the aging population.
 Students will acquire knowledge, develop skills, and obtain an understanding of the field of gerontology that will prepare them to work with older adults in a variety of fields and occupations.